hindu-comm/weblogs/manasataramgini/2020/11/2020-11-22_the-old-teacher.md

 English surgeon Liston but unlike him rather infallibly consistent.”
 S: “You must tell her that…”
-LM: “I did but I had to clarify that it was a compliment as I went on to narrate to her the enthusiastic \`lopaharṣaṇa’ of the English surgeon.”
+LM: “I did but I had to clarify that it was a compliment as I went on to narrate to her the enthusiastic \`lopaharṣaṇa of the English surgeon.”
 S: “I’d be happy to help if I could speed things up for you in any way.”
 LM: “Don’t be stupid and just stand there just outside the kitchen and